mlvl36667/amm_arbitrage/README.md

 ## Output Description

+The outputs of the execution are as follows:

 *    iteration_solver: The compiled C++ executable programme.
 *    simulation_results/ Directory:
 *    log_S<sigma>_M<mu>_G<gamma>_QH<q>_P<p>.txt: Contains the standard output and error streams (log messages, warnings, etc.) from each individual run of iteration_solver.
 The filename reflects the parameters used.